hsoft/gentoo-ego-vendor-update/README.md

 with a new approach: `extract_ego_vendor.sh`.

 To use this script, you must first create yourself an empty directory and set your `GOPATH` env variable to that path.
-Then, use `go get` or whatever else you need and ;et it fetch its dependencies.
+Then, use `go get` or whatever else you need and let it fetch its dependencies.
 Then call `extract_ego_vendor.sh` with one argument: a path inside your `GOROOT` that has the `github.com`, `gopkg.in` and `golang.org` subdirectories.